Keep your mind on the road.

 A 2012 Ipsos Reid survey conducted on behalf of ICBC showed that B.C. drivers consider texting while driving to be just as risky as drinking and driving.
 They're right.

-Distracted driving is the third leading cause of fatal car crashes in B.C., with an average of 91 deaths per year due to distractions such as using a personal electronic device behind the wheel.
+According to police data (5 year average, 2008-2012), distracted driving is the third leading cause of fatal car crashes in B.C., with an average of 91 deaths per year due to distractions such as using a personal electronic device behind the wheel.

 Driving is a complex task that requires your full attention.
 When you’re distracted behind the wheel your reaction time is significantly reduced.
 Distracted driving is a common cause of rear-end crashes and injuries—there is no safe following distance when your mind is not on the road.